 Sarah Hashimoto is a branch manager at Jackson District Library in Jackson, Michigan.
 She is a member of ALSC, YALSA, and RUSA.
 She has served two years (one year as chair) on YALSA’s Amazing Audiobooks for Young Adults Committee and was a member of the 2017 Odyssey Committee.
 Sarah is currently serving on RUSA’s Listen List Council as well as ALSC’s Membership Committee and reviews for AudioFile.
 Sarah prefers to read with her ears and is a passionate advocate of audiobooks for all ages and abilities.@SarahHashimoto1 *On hiatus for the 2021 publishing year due to ALSC committee work*

 Lizzie Nolan is a Senior Librarian in the San José Public Libraries.
 She is member of YALSA and ALSC.
-She has served on the 2017 Odyssey Committee and reviews for School Library Journal.
+She has served on the 2017 Odyssey Committee and reviews for AudioFile.
 As a performer of Improv and a dyslexic, Lizzie understands both the power and the fun of outstanding audiobooks. @mslizzyslibrary. *On hiatus for the 2021 publishing year due to ALSC committee work*